 Rent-to-own versus lease-to-own

 People use “rent-to-own” and “lease-to-own” as if they mean the same thing.
-They are related, but not identical, and that difference really matters if things go wrong.
+They have a connection, but they are not the same, and that distinction is crucial if problems arise.

 In a typical rent-to-own arrangement, you pay rent and have the option to buy the home later.
 You plan to buy, but you are not strictly required to.
 If you decide not to go ahead or cannot pull the financing together, you usually lose your option fee and your credits, but you are not being sued for failing to buy the property.

-Lease-to-own agreements can create a firm obligation to buy, and failing to do so may result in legal consequences, including the loss of all invested funds and potential lawsuits for breach of contract.
+Lease-to-own agreements can create a firm obligation to buy, and failing to do so may cause legal consequences, including the loss of all invested funds and potential lawsuits for breach of contract.

 Lease to own and rent-to-own comparison chart for Kingston buyers, Bill Stevenson REALTOR, Century 21 Lanthorn Real Estate Ltd Brokerage